Cystic hygroma

-A cystic hygroma is an abnormal growth that usually appears on a baby's neck or head.
+A cystic hygroma is a form of lymphatic malformation.
+It is an abnormal growth that usually appears on a baby's neck or head.
 It consists of one or more cysts and tends to grow larger over time.
 The disorder usually develops while the fetus is still in the uterus, but can also appear after birth.

 Also known as cystic lymphangioma and macrocystic lymphatic malformation, the growth is often a congenital lymphatic lesion of many small cavities (multiloculated) that can arise anywhere, but is classically found in the left posterior triangle of the neck and armpits.
 The malformation contains large cyst-like cavities containing lymph, a watery fluid that circulates throughout the lymphatic system.
 Microscopically, cystic hygroma consists of multiple locules filled with lymph.
 Deep locules are quite big, but they decrease in size towards the surface.

 Cystic hygromas are benign, but can be disfiguring.
 It is a condition which usually affects children; very rarely it can be present in adulthood.